15 Places To Flip Unwanted Items for Profit

 • Etsy – you can use this avenue if any of the items are vintage and/or handcrafted.

-• Apps – there are various apps that that can help discard these items ASAP such as Decluttr, Letgo, Mercari, Poshmark, Tradesy, 5miles, OfferUp, Vinted, and VarageSale.
+• Apps – various apps can help discard these items ASAP, such as Decluttr, Letgo, Mercari, Poshmark, Tradesy, 5miles, OfferUp, Vinted, and VarageSale.
 Conducting a search on the app store specific to your country will yield more selling apps.

 • Local classifieds sites